gildas/bitbucket-cli/README.md

 # Bitbucket Command Line Interface

-[bb](https://github.com/gildas/bitbucket-cli) is the missing command line interface for Bitbucket.
+[`bb`](https://github.com/gildas/bitbucket-cli) is the missing command line interface for Bitbucket.

-The [Bitbucket Command Line Interface](https://github.com/gildas/bitbucket-cli) brings the power of the Bitbucket platform to your command line.
+It brings the power of the Bitbucket platform to your command line.
 Creating and merging Pull Requests, cloning repositories, and more are now just a few keystrokes away.

 **Important Note**